FaizaanRehman/Music-Transcriber/Polyphonic/README.md

 ![loss_onset](https://user-images.githubusercontent.com/59456593/131267953-85995d52-bf39-4acc-b9fd-c2a91835f0cd.png)
 ![onset_error](https://user-images.githubusercontent.com/59456593/131267959-2c297536-0760-4d7d-8337-d3b6e442e493.png)

-Ultimately it does not seem like these models are appropriate for the prediction tasks of this project.
+Ultimately it does not seem like the current state of these models are appropriate for the prediction tasks of this project.

 # Future Improvements #
 To improve the accuracy and correctness of music transcription: